Adrian Peterson's 2012 season: Where fantasy met reality

-Panting as he spoke to Fox’s Pam Oliver, Adrian Peterson had just run the Vikings into the playoffs in a 37-34 victory over the Packers in Week 17 of 2012.
-He had finished a remarkable regular season, one that would see him win MVP, with 199 yards against Green Bay, putting him just 8 yards behind Eric Dickerson’s single-season rushing record.
+Panting as he spoke to Fox's Pam Oliver, Adrian Peterson had just run the Vikings into the playoffs in a 37-34 victory over the Packers in Week 17 of 2012.
+He had finished a remarkable regular season, one in which he would be named MVP, with 199 yards against Green Bay, putting him just 8 yards behind Eric Dickerson's single-season rushing record.

 Oliver brought that up in their interview.